 - Retinal tears

 Prior to surgery, the cat will have a complete physical examination and undergo a number of tests including the following:

-- Baseline tests: Biochemical profile and complete blood count to evaluate the overall health of the cat.
+- Baseline tests: Biochemical profile, urinalysis, and complete blood count to evaluate the overall health of the cat.

-- Imaging: To evaluate the chest and lymph nodes for signs of metastasis (spread of the tumour to other locations of the body).
+- Imaging: To evaluate the chest and lymph nodes for signs of metastasis (the spread of a tumour to other locations of the body).

 - Punch biopsy: To determine the depth of the lesion.

 Cryosurgery for tumours/lesions:

 - Premedication is given prior to treatment to sedate and calm the cat.